baileyjean/dogecoin-the-game/README.md

 ***
 ### Requirements
-- [x] Minimum of two web pages - with navigation between them
 - [x] Single Player Mode
+- [x] Player Class with properties to track game progess
-- [x] Player Object
+- [x] Player Class with methods to pull cards and roll dice
-- [x] Six unique card deck arrays
+- [x] Card array with unique functions for each type of card
-- [x] Master deck for the game board
+- [x] Master deck for the game board (made up of six, smaller decks - one for each type)
 - [x] Shuffled card deck
 - [x] Randomized dice roll
+- [x] Player movement around the board
+- [x] Sorted array holding playable board positions in order
+- [x] Randomized math to add or subtract to current Dogecoin price as the game is played
+- [] Pop-up messages with card info when player pulls a card
-- [] Bank Account/Investment Counter/Progress bar
+- [] Bank Account Info display
+- [] Investment return display
+- [] Player status display
-- [] Game Loss Logic (3 Robinhood cards = LOSE / Profit goal not met / Bank Account is 0 for x amount of turns)
+- [] Game Loss Logic (3 Robinhood cards || Profit goal not met before end)
-- [] Game Win Logic (Reach profit goal)
+- [] Game Win Logic (Reach profit goal by the end || Pull 2 Meme Lord cards)

 ### Bonuses

+- [] Multiplayer mode
 - [] Adding a timer
-- [] Multiplayer mode
 - [] Doge or Crypto API
 - [] Player piece animations
 - [] Dice animations